veksha/cuda_example_terminal/readme/readme.txt

     Disabled by default.
 - show_caption: show terminal header (title).
 Disabled by default.
 - themed: use theme colors.
 Disabled by default.
+- ctrl_c: set to '1' to enable Ctrl+C hotkey in terminal.
+- ctrl_v: set to '1' to enable Ctrl+V hotkey in terminal.

 Questions and Answers:
     Q: What if I will shut down the shell by typing `exit` command?